h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Obfuscated Attributes

-As RADIUS over TLS is used for this specification, there is no need to hide the contents of an attribute on a hop-by-hop basis.
-The TLS transport ensures that all attribute contents are hidden from any observer.

-Attributes defined as being obfuscated via MD5 no longer have the obfuscation step applied when RADIUS/1.1 is used.
-Instead, those attributes are simply encoded as their values, as with any other attribute.
-Their encoding method MUST follow the encoding for the underlying data type, with any encryption / obfuscation step omitted.
+Since the (D)TLS layer provides for connection authentication, integrity checks, and confidentiality, there is no need to hide the contents of an attribute on a hop-by-hop basis.
+As a result, all attributes defined as being obfuscated via the shared secret no longer have the obfuscation step applied when RADIUS/1.1 is used.
+Instead, those attributes MUST be encoded using the encoding for the underlying data type, with any encryption / obfuscation step omitted.
+For example, the User-Password attribute is no longer obfuscated, and is instead sent as data type "text".

 There are risks from sending passwords over the network, even when they are protected by TLS.
 One such risk comes from the common practice of multi-hop RADIUS routing.
 As all security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
 Sites wishing to avoid proxies SHOULD use dynamic peer discovery {{RFC7585}}, which permits clients to make connections directly to authoritative servers for a realm.